Dots Leadership Solutions

 Expert Lessons

 A great way to stem the tide of employee disengagement is to tap into the abilities of EACH and every person on your team.
-Get people doing the right work using their best skills, long before a change occurs.
+Get people doing the right work utilizing their best skills, long before a change occurs.

-Gallup's survey analytics it is your high potential talent that will take a walk if they are not engaged, long before the others.
+According to Gallup's survey analytics it is your high potential talent that will take a walk if they are not engaged, long before the others.
 These top talent are the experts to learn from!

 Lesson 1